nira16herath/CENet-Based-LZ-Detection-for-VTOLs/README.md

 │ │ ├── 02/
 ```

-## Thanks
+## Acknowledgement

-Special thanks to the developers of <a href="https://github.com/huixiancheng/CENet" target="_blank">CENet</a> for their valuable contributions.
-Check out their outstanding work on projection-based LiDAR semantic segmentation!
+Special thanks to the developers of,
+1. <a href="https://github.com/huixiancheng/CENet" target="_blank">CENet</a> for their valuable contributions to projection based LiDAR semantic segmentation,
+2. <a href="https://github.com/jbehley/point_labeler" target="_blank">Point Cloud Labelling Tool </a>  for their wonderful LiDAR point cloud annotation tool.
+3. <a href="https://mun-frl-vil-dataset.readthedocs.io/en/latest/" target="_blank">MUN-FRL</a> and Holyrood-Paradise for their valuable datasets
+3. <a href="https://mars.hku.hk/dataset.html" target="_blank">HKU-MARS</a> dataset for their valuable dataset.